critical thinking - covid 19 - what (may) work & why

 We don't know that they actually do.

-We have a little tiny bit of knowledge that they may, but we also have some supporting uh studies and documentation as to why that may actually work.
+We have a little tiny bit of knowledge that they may, but we also have some supporting studies and documentation as to why that may actually work.

-This is why I've got no respect for the people that pimp MMS uh chlorine dioxide because they don't have any kind of um research anywhere saying it works in this particular pathway in the body and stuff, and they're thinking about it as just so fuzzy.
+This is why I've got no respect for the people that pimp MMS chlorine dioxide because they don't have any kind of research anywhere saying it works in this particular pathway in the body and stuff, and they're thinking about it as just so fuzzy.

-So they may have actually put in a uh backdoor way to kill it if you knew about this ahead of time, and it just was coincidental and and sort of lucky here.
+So they may have actually put in a backdoor way to kill it if you knew about this ahead of time.

-You're gonna want to buy if you go this route, you're gonna want to get your chaga mushroom that's been grown on uh real birch trees that will be described as from fruiting bodies.
+You're going to want to buy, if you go this route, you're going to want to get your chaga mushroom that's been grown on real birch trees.

 Okay, not mycelium from fruiting bodies.

-Uh good luck to us all.
+Good luck to us all.